Frequently Asked Questions (FAQ)

 Sustainable Alternatives: We are aware that limited parking on campus is an issue for many people and work together with the community to make better and more sustainable alternatives available.
 Parking Services subsidizes the U-Pass, currently at $100,000 per year.
 Parking Services Okanagan is a member of Carpool.ca , and pays membership dues making it easier for students, staff and faculty to meet others interested in carpooling to campus.

 Wages: No business can operate successfully without a great team in place to handle operations.
 Management, office staff, enforcement officers and technicians are essential to providing parking facilities and services on campus.

-Short term Meters are available in E, F and G lots.
+Short term parking is available at EME Metered Parking, UNC Metered Parking and M lot.
 Meters accept coins only and are available for up to two hours. $1.50 buys one hour of parking.

-From September 1st thru April 30th, day pass ticket dispensers are only available in G lot, H Lot (economy lot), M Lot (next to the Gymnasium) and W Lot (behind the Mountain Weather Office) before 12pm.
-Short term and daily parking is also available in lots B and J after 12pm, and in lots E and F after 1pm.
+From September 1st thru April 30th, day pass Pay Stations are only available in H Lot (economy lot), M Lot (next to the Gymnasium) and W Lot (behind the Mountain Weather Office) before 12pm.
+Short term and daily parking is also available in lots B, G and J after 12pm, and in lots E and F after 1pm.

 No, but on weekdays after 4:30pm and all day weekends you can park in any lot other than M or R lot.

 No overnight parking is allowed on campus, unless you live in residence – then parking is available in R lot only.
 By exception, if you are conducting UBC business and require your vehicle to be parked on campus overnight – contact Parking Services for authorization.

 Yes, semester permits are refundable for the unused portion of a permit.
 Permits are prorated.
 Bring yourself, picture ID and the method of payment used to purchase the permit, to the Parking Services office for a refund.
 Permits are not refunded in the last two weeks of any semester.